iCon Developer Guide

 The Storage component,

-• can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+• can save both iCon data and user preference data in JSON format, and read them back into corresponding objects.

 • inherits from both AddressBookStorage and UserPrefStorage, which means it can be treated as either one (if only the functionality of only one is needed).